Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 3. Life Extension Super Omega-3 — Best for Longevity Focus

 Life Extension has built their brand around longevity science, and their Super Omega-3 reflects that philosophy.
-The formula includes something unique: sesame lignans and olive extract, which research suggests may enhance omega-3 benefits and protect the oils from oxidation more effectively than vitamin E alone.
+The formula includes sesame lignans and an olive polyphenol extract (Polyphen-Oil), which research suggests may enhance omega-3 benefits and provide independent anti-inflammatory activity beyond what the fish oil alone delivers.

 Buy Now On Amazon